Language

 Worth noting: Identomat keeps age verification simple and practical: ID capture, date-of-birth validation, and pass/fail decisions.

-Identomat is a good fit for businesses that need a direct document-based age decision without building a complex verification workflow.
+Identomat is a good fit for businesses that need a direct, document-based age decision without having to build a complex verification workflow.

-Its age verification flow centers on extracting and validating date of birth from a government-issued identity document.
-For stronger assurance, Identomat can add document authenticity checks and optional liveness.
-This matters when the business needs to show that the age decision came from checked ID evidence, not from a self-declared birth date.
+Its age verification flow centers on extracting and validating the date of birth from a government-issued identity document.
+For stronger assurance, Identomat can add document authenticity checks and an optional liveness check.
+This matters when the business needs to show that the age decision was based on verified ID evidence rather than a self-declared birth date.

 Capabilities snapshot